HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 ### Data Preprocessing <a name="knn-preprocessing"></a>

-For KNN, as it is a distance based algorithm, we have certain data preprocessing steps that need to be addressed, including:
+For KNN, as it is a distance-based algorithm, we have certain data preprocessing steps that need to be addressed, including:

 * Missing values in the data
 * The effect of outliers